timsutton/speedwagon/README.md

 # speedwagon

-A very simple CLI tool for downloading Apple's Xcode simulator runtimes without needing a copy of Xcode on a Mac.
+A very simple CLI tool for downloading Apple's Xcode simulator runtimes without needing a copy of Xcode, or a Mac.

 ## Why?